SchoolOfCode/w12d5_typescript-react-hackathon-ali-rafael-miguel/PLAN.md

 ### Sprints
-* 1st - make the input component and to build the fetch request.git b
+* 1st - make the input component and to build the fetch request